As U.S. response looms, Russia and Syria urge inspection of attack site

 “Russia will inevitably veto the U.S. resolution criticising Assad, and Washington will use this to justify military strikes,” he said.
 “A breakdown at the U.N. will also make it easier for France to justify strikes.”

-France said on Tuesday it would respond if it was proven that Assad’s forces carried out the attack.
+France said it would respond if it was proven that Assad’s forces carried out the attack.
 Any riposte would most likely be in coordination with the United States, government aides said.

+The British government is also discussing military intervention with its allies in Syria in response to the alleged attack.
+Prime Minister Theresa May will talk to Trump later on Tuesday.

+“That kind of atrocity is not acceptable,” International Development Secretary Penny Mordaunt said.
+“My prime concern is that we do not have a repeat of those appalling atrocities, and that we are doing everything we can to protect men women and children who are targeted.”

 U.S. officials told Reuters that Washington was weighing a multinational military response.
 Washington bombed a Syrian government air base last year over a toxic gas attack.